dmcnulty27/PHI-696/Project 4/README.md

 FILTER (strstarts(str(?class), http://dbpedia.org/ontology/))
 }
 Kata level 5 – 11 points
-Write a SPARQL query that CONSTRUCTS a new graph of all books that have been written by authors who have also written books in the “Science Fiction” genre.
+A SPARQL query that CONSTRUCTS a new graph of all books that have been written by authors who have also written books in the “Science Fiction” genre.
 The new graph should include the title, author, and genre of each book, as well as the name and birth year if each author.
 PREFIX rdf: http://www.w3.org/1999/02/22-rdf-syntax-ns#
 PREFIX dc: http://purl.org/dc/terms/
 PREFIX foaf: http://xmlns.com/foaf/0.1/